 - Real mothers are willing to discuss and compromise.
 Narcissistic mothers invented my-way-or-highway-ism.

-- Real mothers look for the win-win.
+- Real mothers look for a win-win.
 Narcissistic mothers insist on the “I win.”

 - Real mothers love their daughters.
 Our mothers love only themselves.